metamorph-inc/openmeta-mms/docs/source/reference_modeling/components/components.rst

 Connectors
 ----------

-OpenMETA components also contains **connectors**, which define interfaces across multiple domain models.
+OpenMETA components also contain **connectors**, which define interfaces across multiple domain models.
 For the case of an electrical pin connecting to a printed circuit board (PCB), the joining of two connectors can capture the geometry (the center axis and mount plane